martiadrogue/housesniffer/README.md

 Next Steps

  - add session
+ - share params between hints
+ - create composed data from more than one field
  - rethink mutations
+ - use Entities for hints
  - allow webkit from command
  - allow proxy from command
  - store incomplete data to another place
+ - store locator with parsed data
+ - validate parsed data
  - fetch pdp of incomplete data

 ## Style Rules